beendra/beendra/README.md

 ## Hello, hi! :sparkles:

 I'm Alex, my pronouns are she/her, and I am a current, about-to-graduate, full-time Software Engineering student at Flatiron School.
 I am a former bartender/bar manager who is making the pandemic pivot into tech!
 An excellent problem solver, multitasker and team player skilled in interpersonal communication.
-Bringing that tenacity into my coding I get a real thrill out of squashing bugs and junmping hurdles.
+Bringing that tenacity into my coding I get a real thrill out of squashing bugs and jumping hurdles.

 ### Skills :computer: